Francesca Mastrotto

 Scientific Activities

-In recent years, polymer-based materials have attracted increased attention in the pharmaceutical field for a range of different applications, enabling the research community to develop, among others, innovative nanomedicine, drug delivery systems and immunomodulators.
+In recent years, polymer- and lipid-based materials have attracted increased attention in the pharmaceutical field for a range of different applications, enabling the research community to develop, among others, innovative nanomedicine, drug delivery systems and immunomodulators.
 Synthetic polymers offer some advantages in term of availability and properties.
 In fact, it is possible to synthesise multi-gram scale batches, and their physical, chemical and biological properties can be easily tuned in a broad spectrum to match the requirements of specific applications.
-My research interest is therefore focus on the generation of different types of polymers as tools to develop smart nanosystems able to selectively target cancer cells or bacteria.
-The projects deal both with the synthesis of the required materials, their physico-chemical characterisation, but also with the in vitro biological screening to assess their compatibility and efficacy.
+My research interest is therefore focus on the generation of different types of polymers and lipid nanoparticles to develop new drug delivery nanosystems.
+The projects deal both with the synthesis of the required materials, their physico-chemical characterisation, formulation aspects, but also with the in vitro biological screening to assess their compatibility and efficacy.

 In particular, in the last few years I have been working on:

-• synthetic polysaccharides, also called glycopolymers, to modulate the immune system and to prevent or treat infections.
+• synthetic polysaccharides, also called glycopolymers, to modulate the immune system in cancer and inflammatory disorders;

 Research products